UoS-COM1001/com1001-2024-25-spr/Spring-Project-Brief.md

 - Do the tasks;
 - Review what you have done.

 To facilitate this process, we will have _weekly scrum meetings_ every Tuesday at 2 pm from Week 1 to Week 11.
+Check out the [seating plan](misc/cr3-cr5-scrum-meetings.pdf) to find out where you need to be.

 The key activities for the scrum meetings are:
 - Electing a scrum master (max 3 mins): Each week, a different team member will be the scrum master (the team leader for the week), responsible for leading the discussion;
 - Individual stand-ups (max 3 mins each): Each team member will share what they have done, what they will do, and any blockers they have;
 - Team progress review (max 15 mins): Discuss the current progress, any blockers, and adjust the next steps together.